 I don’t know about you, but I love cabbage.
-Every time I have it, I’m like why don’t I eat more of this?!
-It crunchy, pretty neutral in flavor so you can do a lot with it, packed with vitamins and minerals, and super inexpensive to buy!
+It’s crunchy, is pretty neutral in flavor so you can do a lot with it, packed with vitamins and minerals, and is super inexpensive to buy.

 But every time I use it, it is usually the same way – coleslaw or thinly sliced in a salad.
-Don’t get me wrong, I love me some coleslaw, but I wanted to get more creative.
-And what better way than grilling it!
-It’s summertime here (at least it feels like it already) and there isn’t anything much better than delicious food hot off the grill!
+Don’t get me wrong, I love coleslaw, but I wanted to get more creative and am always looking for new ways to enjoy veggies.
+And what better way than grilling it?

 - sauce for topping or whatever you want to put on top of them!